plamber/plamber.github.io/_posts/2019-10-24-Create-Custom-Connector-That-Accesses-An-Anonymous-REST-API.md

 featured: false
 series: CustomConnectorsFlowAndPowerApps
 ---
+> You can download the source code for this series directly from my [GitHub repository](https://github.com/plamber/powerplattformcustomconnectors/).
+The name of this sample project is *01.
+SimpleRESTApi*.

 In this post, we are going to create our first custom connector definition in Microsoft Flow.
 For sake of simplicity, the custom connector will consume one single *action* retrieving data from an anonymous ASP.NET Core REST API hosted in Azure.
 I am going to guide you on how to create your first connector from scratch.